-As a general rule, all students are required to have a laptop and bring them to class for use in electronic examinations and other course related activities.
-Students must be comfortable with the condition of their laptop and its ability to maintain battery power for four hours.
+All students are required to have a laptop and are bring them to class for use in electronic examinations and other course related activities.
+Students must be comfortable with the condition of their laptops and its ability to maintain battery power for four hours.